ElektraInitiative/ansible-libelektra/README.md

             By default, we enable this.
 - `parentKey`: The parent key to use for session recording.
                Every change to this key or below will be recorded.
-- `clear`: `true` or `false`
+- `reset`: `true` or `false`
-            Whether the current recording session should be deleted.
+            Whether the current recording session should be reset.
+            All keys from the recording session will be removed.
-            By default, we clear it.
+            By default, we reset it.
 - `recordAnsible`: `true` or `false`.
                    Whether changes made to Elektra via this task should be recorded.
                    By default, we do not do this.